oscardm20994/Wavelet_analysis/README.md

 <img src="https://render.githubusercontent.com/render/math?math=x_n = \alpha x_{n - 1} + z_n,">

-where &alpha: is the lag-1 autocorrelation of the time series and z<sub>n is Gaussian white noise. such a process's wavelet power spectrum is &chi:<sup>2</sup> distributed and therefore can be used to define a 95\% confidence interval for any observed power.
-Additionally, the cross wavelet spectrum of two time series x and y with associated wavelet spectra Wx<sub>n and Wy<sub>n gives a measure of coincident power (the same period at the same timepoints) between the series.
+where &alpha; is the lag-1 autocorrelation of the time series and z<sub>n</sub> is Gaussian white noise. such a process's wavelet power spectrum is &chi; <sup>2</sup> distributed and therefore can be used to define a 95\% confidence interval for any observed power.
+Additionally, the cross wavelet spectrum of two time series x and y with associated wavelet spectra Wx<sub>n</sub> and Wy<sub>n</sub> gives a measure of coincident power (the same period at the same timepoints) between the series.
 It is given by

 <img src="https://render.githubusercontent.com/render/math?math=\vert W^{xy}_n(s)\vert = \vert W^{x*}_n(s) W^{y}_n(s)\vert,">